ehlesp/smallab-k8s-pve-guide/G002 - Proxmox VE installation.md

 - OS storage: Use a hardware RAID with battery protected write cache (“BBU”) or non-RAID with ZFS (optional SSD for ZIL).

 - VM storage:

   - For local storage, use either a hardware RAID with battery backed write cache (BBU) or non-RAID for ZFS and Ceph.
 Neither ZFS nor Ceph are compatible with a hardware RAID controller.

   - Shared and distributed storage is possible.

+  - SSDs with Power-Loss-Protection (PLP) are recommended for good performance.
+Using consumer SSDs is discouraged.

 - Redundant (Multi-)Gbit NICs, with additional NICs depending on the preferred storage technology and cluster setup.

 - For PCI(e) passthrough the CPU needs to support the VT-d/AMD-d flag.

-My hardware mostly complies with the CPU requirements, except on the VT-d flag part.
-Regarding RAM it's not in a bad shape either, specially since I'm not planning to use ZFS or Ceph given their high RAM needs.
-In storage terms I don't have any fancy enterprise-level thing like redundancy or hardware RAID, but at least I won't spend that much electricity either.
-Also, let's not forget that I have one SSD on which I'll install the Proxmox VE platform.
-The thing about the redundant network cards won't be really necessary for me either.

-Overall, I've got enough hardware to run a small **standalone Proxmox VE node**.
+When comparing these requirements with the reference hardware, don't lose sight of the goal here: running a small **standalone Proxmox VE node** in limited consumer hardware for personal use.
+Under that point of view, most of these recommendations, although illustrative, do not really apply for the problem at hand in this guide series.

+In short, just ensure to use a computer or VM that, at least, matches the [reference hardware](G001%20-%20Hardware%20setup.md).
+In particular, make sure that your CPU has virtualization capabilities and you have 8GiB of RAM at least.

 ## Installation procedure

-### _Preparing the Proxmox VE installation media_
+### Preparing the Proxmox VE installation media

-Proxmox VE 7.0 is provided as an ISO image file, which you have to either burn in a CD or DVD or write in a USB drive.
+Proxmox VE 8.3 is provided as an ISO image file, which you have to either burn in a CD or DVD or write in a USB drive.
 Since my computer has no DVD drive anymore, I'll show you the USB path.
 Proxmox provides some instructions about how to do it from a Linux, MacOS or Windows environment.
 [Check them out right here](https://pve.proxmox.com/pve-docs/chapter-pve-installation.html#installation_prepare_media)!

 I'll do it from a Windows 10 system, using [**Rufus**](https://rufus.ie/) to write the Proxmox VE ISO into an USB pen drive.

-#### **Writing the Proxmox VE ISO from a Windows 10 system with Rufus**
+#### Writing the Proxmox VE ISO from a Windows 10 system with Rufus

 1. Get the latest Proxmox VE 7.0 ISO from the [official site](https://www.proxmox.com/en/).
 You'll have to look for it in the site's [_downloads_ section](https://www.proxmox.com/en/downloads).
 Download the ISO found in the [_Proxmox Virtual Environment_ section](https://www.proxmox.com/en/downloads/category/proxmox-virtual-environment).
 The [Proxmox VE 7.0-2 ISO Installer](https://www.proxmox.com/en/downloads/item/proxmox-ve-7-0-iso-installer) weights around **1 GiB**.